A Fairytale Spot in The Bay of Kotor

 St Nicholas' church dominates the central town square.
-Approaching from either direction along the waterfron you will see the town square.
-At the back of this square is the church of St Nicholas, a Catholic church with a 55 metre high bell tower.
-The entrance fee for the tower is 1 Euro and the views from the top overlooking the bay and towards the two islands is magnificent.
+Approaching from either direction along the waterfront you will see the town square.
+At the back of this square is the church of St Nicholas, a Catholic church with a 55-metre high bell tower.
+The entrance fee for the tower is 1 Euro and the views from the top overlooking the bay and towards the two islands are magnificent.

 Things to do

-A visit to the Nautical museum will bring you closer to the history and culture of the place.
-The museum itself is located in a beautiful, well preserved old house by the bay with a marvelous view to the sea.
+- A visit to the Nautical museum will bring you closer to the history and culture of the place.
+The museum itself is located in a beautiful, well preserved old house by the bay with a marvellous view of the sea.

-A long lazy lunch on the terrace of one of the town's waterfront restaurant
+- A long lazy lunch on the terrace of Hotel Restaurant Conte

 - A comfy and modern dinner at Pizzeria Djardin